MarkWinkler/MarkWinkler.github.io/README.md

 There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily good practice.
 I have now realised, that this could have been the perfect opportunity to make use of GitHub branching again, but unfortunately, I did not think of it at the time.

+The animations were tested on a variety of devices and browsers.
+Initially, I have implemented them with animation delays.
+The idea was to allow each animated element to fade in incrementally.
+The issue was that for this to work without elements appearing, dissappearing and appearing again, I had to set the opacity of the element to 0 and let the animation make it appear with `animation fill mode: forwards;`.

+This seemed to work, however, after testing on older browsers I realised that the animations do not run and therefore the elements stay hidden.
+I then reworked the animation by increasing animation duration and setting the 0% and 50% to be `opacity: 0`.
+This has achieved the same effect as the animation delay, without having to set elements to be `opacity: 0` initially.

+This made me realise how important it is NOT to rely on animations.
+Now, even if none of the animations run on my website, everything is viewable, accessible and users will have no negative impact if they are using older browsers.

 ### JavaScript testing